miking-lang/miking-ipm/README.md

 * For example, if your states were integers and your labels were chars, you could do:

 		let eqv = lam s1. lam s2.
 			eqi s1 s2
 		let eql = lam s1. lam s2.
 			eqchar s1 s2

+There is also the option to have a `displayName` for the states.
+These values must be strings, and have no affect on the DFA other than that when visualized the labels for the states will not be the names, but the displayNames.
+All names must be unique, but displayNames do not.
+In the examples above, all other values would be the same and the `name` for the state is used to reference it.
+To add displayNames, the states would be written as:

+	let states = [
+		{name=X_1,displayName=Y_1},
+		{name=X_2,displayName=Y_2},
+		{name=X_3,displayName=Y_3}
+		...
+	]

 To construct a DFA use this function:

 	let your_dfa = dfaConstr states transitions